Billy Blue: Early life

 Blue arrived in Sydney in 1801 and served out the remaining two years of his sentence.
-In 1804, records show him living in The Rocks, then a very tough part of the city.
+In 1804, records show him living in The Rocks, then a slum.
 There he met Elizabeth Williams, a 30-year-old convict from Hampshire, England, who had arrived in June 1804.
 On 27 April 1805, they were married at the old St. Philip's Anglican church in Sydney, where five of their six children were later christened.

 Career

 Blue later became a boatman, ferrying passengers across Sydney Harbour.

 In 1807, Blue was the only person licensed to ply a ferry across the harbour.
 He was also made a water bailiff and watched boat traffic on Port Jackson from a special tower.
 Governor Macquarie named him "The Old Commodore" and he ran his ferry dressed in a blue naval officers coat and top hat.
 His ferry service grew to a fleet of 11 vessels, and in 1817, Governor Macquarie granted Billy Blue 80 acre at what is now Blues Point.

 It was said that Blue's law infringements were frequent, but due to his colourful personality, they were looked upon with a "benevolent air" by the authorities.

 He died in 1834 at his North Sydney home.